 Core (800-level) courses taken at other colleges or universities that students wish to apply to their program of study must be transferred.
-The policy of Rivier University for transferring credits in from another college or university, as stated in the Rivier University Academic Catalog 2021-2022 (https://catalog.rivier.edu/index.php) is as follows:
+The policy of Rivier University for transferring credits in from another college or university is stated in the Rivier University Academic Catalog (https://catalog.rivier.edu/index.php).